by Dr. C.H. Weaver M.D. updated 6/2022

-Epidermal growth factor receptors (EGFR) occur in ~ 10% of colon cancers, are most commonly left sided and can be targeted with Erbitux® (cetuximab) and Vectibix (panitumumab) which are precision cancer medicine called monoclonal antibodies that work by binding to EGFR and when combined with chemotherapy can improve outcomes in patients that test positive for EGFR and do not have a RAS mutation.4,5,6
+Epidermal growth factor receptors (EGFR) occur in ~ 10% of colon cancers, most commonly on the left side of the colon and can be targeted with Erbitux® (cetuximab) and Vectibix (panitumumab) which are precision cancer medicine called monoclonal antibodies that work by binding to EGFR.
+When combined with chemotherapy they can improve outcomes in patients that test positive for EGFR and do not have a RAS mutation.4,5,6

 BRAFV600: Patients with mutant BRAF gene have historically had a poorer prognosis but their prognosis is significantly improved with the development of precision cancer medicines that target the V600E BRAF mutation.
 Treatment with a combination of precision medicines has been shown to double survival time for patients with recurrent cancer and doctors are now evaluating the use of these medications as initial therapy for BRAF positive colon cancer.3,21

 Microsatellite Instability High (MSI-H): MSI-H is a DNA abnormality found in about 15% of colon cancers.
 It is most often found in tumors associated with genetic syndromes like Lynch syndrome but can also occur sporadically.
 MSI-High colon cancer can be more effectively treated with the precision cancer immunotherapy drugs called "checkpoint inhibitors."
 Keytruda, and Opdivo have both been demonstrated to improve treatment of individuals with MSI-High disease.7,8